mph-/lcapy/doc/expressions.rst

      ω

-In this case, substitution of `s` with `jomega` is not valid to obtain the frequency response.
-This is because the poles of `Z` are not in the RH plane (they are on the imaginary axis and thus the system is marginally stable) and thus the evaluation of `Z(s)` at `s = jomega` is outside the region of convergence.
+In this case, substitution of `s` with `jomega` is not valid to obtain the Fourier transform.
+This is because the poles of `Z` are not in the RH plane (they are on the imaginary axis and thus the system is marginally stable) and thus the evaluation of `Z(s)` at `s = jomega` is outside the region of convergence of the Laplace transform.

-The evaluation of a Laplace domain impedance `Z(s)` at `s = jomega` to obtain a phasor ratio domain impedance is always valid.
-When dealing with phasors, there is no DC component and thus the same result is obtained using the phasor ratio or angular Fourier domains.

-If you have a cunning idea of how to resolve this notational gnarliness, or make it less confusing, please report an issue.

 The following diagram demonstrates transformations between the domains.
 Note, the unilateral Laplace transform denoted by :math:`\mathcal{L}\{.\}` is not reversible without some prior information (the region of convergence).